runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 The first computers in arts
 ---------------------------

 Exactly like the Bauhaus, where machines became accessible to ordinary people, the computer slowly became accessible for artists.
-Some of the first ones where the artists known as _The New Tendencies_ movement.
+Some of the first ones where the artists known as _The New Tendencies_ movement, based in Yugoslavia, but with artists all over the world.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/nt1_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/nt1.jpg" />